mythril-forge/homebrew-spells/spells/level-1/feather-fall.md

 ---

 ## Description
-Choose up to five falling creatures within range.
+Choose up to six falling creatures within range.
-A falling creature's rate of descent slows to 60 feet per round until the spell ends.
+A falling creature's rate of descent slows to 30 feet per round until the spell ends.
-If the creature lands before the spell ends, it takes no falling damage and can land on its feet, and the spell ends for that creature.
+If the creature lands before the spell ends, it takes no falling damage and can land on its feet, and the magic ends for that creature.
+The spell ends when there are no more creatures affected by its magic.
+You can dismiss the magic on any number of creatures at any time (no action required).

 ---